zzzhehao/zzzhehao.github.io/comments/website-construction.md

     <div class="background-container"; style="background-image: url('corrected/image.jpg');"></div>
     ```

 - I ran into the same problem when I try to apply footer.html to files at different level, then I realize this must not be legitimate.
 I did some searching and it turns out it's a common knowledge in front-end developing that `/` directly uses the project root.
 So just put following in `_quarto.yml` and then use absolute path in html (but not in yaml, there you still need to define the relative path)

     ```yaml
     project:
       execute-dir: project
     ```

+### 2024/07/28 404 page and project path

+- Following up last point, I ran into an even weirder situation while designing 404 page (type whatever under my site to see it).
+I wanted to use custom background but the problem is 404 page could be rendered everywhere at any depth as the user ran into invalid address.
+Which means the image I use is at different relative location to the rendered 404 page.
+- I found [this discussion](https://github.com/quarto-dev/quarto-cli/issues/5284#issuecomment-1533526078) and one of the developer stated that we can use project path (same as the one mentioned in the last point) in yaml header, but it seems not be a simple `/` but rather a `./`, but I am not hundred percent sure.
+- I also found [this issue](https://github.com/quarto-dev/quarto-cli/issues/3788) and it further confused me plus it's been labeled as a future feature that has been delayed twice, so I gave up with this.
+- Weird thing is, I somehow couldn't use project path within the html, so I ended up with a JS script that can generate a relative path.
+For now I embeded it in the `theme/bg-red-plane-2.html` since I don't need it anywhere so I don't want to touch it.
+If you also have similar problem, maybe check it out.